 TK: Food is both basic and complex — personal and political.
 A single dish has historical, cultural and personal stories that are all valid and interesting.
 And since food is something all humans need to survive, there’s such a visceral quality to it.
 It’s a relatable entry point to so many issues.
 Take for instance sukuma wiki, a East African dish made from collard green or kale.
 It’s literally translation means “push the week” as it is an affordable staple that many families used stretch their resources.
 In my lifetime, I’ve seen my mother go from grocery to grocery store looking for a place that sells the vegetable, to starting her own garden after kale became the new (a.k.a. expensive) “superfood.”
 For me, that one food has personal, cultural and economic ties, that reflect the power of marketing, colonisation and immigrant experience, and it’s only a side dish!

-What are some of your favorite food spots in Dallas?
+ZAHIR: What are some of your favorite spots to eat in Toronto?

 TK: There are so many great places to eat.
 La Cubana, Lasa by Lamesa and Fat Pasha are three of my favourite places.

 ZAHIR: What don’t we in the US know about the African diaspora in Canada?